practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 Now the question is: how good is this Oz program faring against another implementation on the same Windows platform?
 (Intel Core i5 14600K, Windows 11 Pro 64-bit, ASUS PRIME B760-PLUS)

-In order to compare, I benchmarked both Python 3 solutions, the one with [backtracking](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury/MapColoring_Germany.py), which has been artificially cut from over 15 seconds to 1.0 second below, and the one which uses the [python-constraint2 package](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Germany-constraint.py):
+In order to compare, I benchmarked both Python 3 solutions, the one with [backtracking](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury/MapColoring_Germany.py), which has been artificially cut from over 16 seconds to 1.0 second below, and the one which uses the [python-constraint2 package](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Germany-constraint.py):

 ![plot](./mean_stddev_err_whiskers%20--%20Oz%20and%20Python%2C%20Germany%20map.png)

-I used this Windows PowerShell script for the execution time measurements: [Program_exe_time_measurement.ps1](./Program_exe_time_measurement.ps1)
+I used this Windows PowerShell script for measuring execution times: [Program_exe_time_measurement.ps1](./Program_exe_time_measurement.ps1)

-So, under the given circumstances, Oz is doing slightly better than Python with a Constraint Programming package!
+So, under the given circumstances, Oz is doing noticeably better than Python with a Constraint Programming package!

 What is also noticeable, is the fact that running the Oz object file with the _ozengine_ yields a slightly faster program execution than running the Windows executable directly.
 My suspicion for this phenomenon is that running the Mozart generated ~.exe file needs some more time first to look up its execution environment.
 Because this ~.exe file is not freely portable as its file extension may suggest; it also needs the _ozengine.exe_ program to be executed.
 Mozart's (standard) Windows installation is adding this directory to environment variable _PATH_: _C:\Program Files (x86)\Mozart\bin_, a directory where _ozengine.exe_ and the other Mozart tools are located.
 Here are the two file sizes: